jbrannon972/Drylogs2/INSTALL_WORKFLOW_REVIEW.md

 I see a file `AddRoomsStep.tsx` that's NOT in the workflow steps array, but we have `RoomAssessmentStep.tsx` that IS in the workflow.

 **Questions:**
-1. Is `AddRoomsStep` deprecated?
+1. Is `AddRoomsStep` deprecated? i believe so
 2. Should room creation happen in:
    - Office Prep (pre-plan rooms)?
    - Room Assessment (add while assessing)?
+YES!
    - Separate step?

 ### ✅ YOUR DECISION: